JospenWolongwo/theluxar-api/README.md

-# Hello Identity
+# theluxar

 A scalable authentication service built with NestJS

 ## Description

-Hello Identity is a comprehensive authentication service designed to provide secure user authentication and identity management features.
+theluxar is a comprehensive authentication service designed to provide secure user authentication and identity management features.
 It's built on NestJS and offers a robust set of authentication capabilities including local authentication, social logins, email verification, and token management.

 ## Features